-The Office of Sponsored Programs, through the Office of the Vice President for Research Development and Federal Relations, offers the following services in support of Jackson State University researchers, faculty and staff who are pursuing external funding opportunities or other sponsored projects funded by federal, state, or private agencies and organizations.
+The Sponsored Programs Unit, through the Vice President for Research Development and Federal Relations, offers the following services in support of Jackson State University researchers, faculty and staff who are pursuing external funding opportunities or other sponsored projects funded by federal, state, or private agencies and organizations.

 Pre-award services encompass preliminary review and approval of projects with potential for external sponsorship, funding source identification, cost sharing analysis, compliance review, proposal processing and approval.